ForgeRock/forgeops/etc/mailhog/README-mailhog.md

 ## Test resetting a user's password

-1. Using a web browser, access the password reset service in your deployment, <br/> for example: https://my-namespace.iam.example.com/am/?service=ResetPassword
+1. In a web browser, access the reset password  service in your deployment, <br/> for example: https://my-namespace.iam.example.com/am/?service=ResetPassword

-1. Enter the email ID of the user whose password needs to be reset - for example `t1@mailhog.local`. <br/>(**Note**: @mailhog.local is the default email domain used.)
+1. Enter the email ID of the user whose password needs to be reset - for example  the email ID for our test user is `t1@mailhog.local`.

 1. A notification appears indicating that the password reset email has been sent.
 ![View notification of email](./images/email-notify.png)